Starbucks Is Playing With Fire

 Stating that Starbucks’ “egregious” anti-union conduct could cripple the organizing drives in various cities, the labor board has also taken the unusual step of going to federal court, where it has accused the company of illegally firing pro-union baristas in Memphis and Phoenix and asked that they be immediately reinstated.

-It seems that Starbucks’ attitude is all is fair in love, war, and union-busting.
-I often wonder why so many corporations try hard to comply with environmental laws, securities laws and laws against racial discrimination and sexual harassment, but when it comes to violating federal laws when fighting a union, hey, no problem with that.
+It seems that Starbucks’ attitude is all is fair in love, war, and union busting.
+I often wonder why so many corporations try hard to comply with environmental laws, securities laws, and laws against racial discrimination and sexual harassment, but when it comes to violating federal laws in fighting a union, hey, no problem with that.

 With more than 60 Starbucks unionized, and workers at dozens more likely to vote to unionize soon, a big question now is whether Starbucks will negotiate in good faith or stonewall for months and years to drag out reaching a first contract.
 When it comes to the union, Schultz evidently thinks his company is an immovable object.
 But the Starbucks union drive increasingly seems like an unstoppable force.